programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 }
 ```

-If you execute the above command, you will find that a canvas has been created but because it is set to white you may not be able to differentiate it from the rest of the page.
+If you execute the above command, you will find that a canvas has been created, but because it is set to white, you may not be able to differentiate it from the rest of the page.
 To make it easier to see the boundaries of our canvas, we will use the `background()` function and pass it the hex value for black.

 ```javascript
 function setup(){